FAIRiCUBE/collaboration-platform/docs/use_cases/UC5.md

-\### 2) Environmental and Species Data Filtering
+### 2) Environmental and Species Data Filtering

-&nbsp;Data preprocessing involved several crucial steps to clean and filter the raw datasets.
+Data preprocessing involved several crucial steps to clean and filter the raw datasets.
 Species occurrence records were filtered to remove duplicate entries, records with uncertain taxonomy, high uncertainty in coordinates (greater than 500m), and incorrect or missing coordinates, ensuring that the remaining data accurately represented the species’ true distribution.

-\### 3) Processing Steps and ML Applications
+### 3) Processing Steps and ML Applications

-&nbsp;Once the occurrence  data were cleaned, the following steps were undertaken:
+Once the occurrence  data were cleaned, the following steps were undertaken: